harness/developer-hub/docs/platform/8_Pipelines/w_pipeline-steps-reference/step-failure-strategy-settings.md

 * **Step:** This failure strategy overrides (or enhances) the stage failure strategy.
 * **Step Group:** You can set up a failure strategy for all steps in the group.
 Individual steps in the group will not have a failure strategy.
 * **Stage:** The failure strategy for all steps and step groups in the stage.
-It is overridden by step and step group failure strategies, if present.
+If step and step group failure strategies exist, they override this failure strategy.

 See [Define a Failure Strategy on Stages and Steps](../define-a-failure-strategy-on-stages-and-steps.md).

 ### Error types

-The following types of errors can be selected in a failure strategy.
+The following error types can be selected in a failure strategy.

-Currently, only **All Errors** is supported.

 | **Error Type** | **Description** |
 | :--- | :--- |